CrevolutionRoboticsProgramming/CrevolutionScoutingApp2022/2022ScoutingApp_Pie-main/README.md

 TODO:
 This app still includes a multitude of bugs that will be fixed off season this year.
 Another possible side project is to add click based shots counting along with a heatmap for a visual aid for scouters to analyze various team data.
-There is also a plan to make a side app that scans qr codes and directly transfers them to a CSV rather than the use of a Python utility.
+There is also a plan to make a side/utility app that scans QR codes and directly transfers them to a CSV rather than the use of a Python utility.